KikiDow/User-centric-project/README.md

 [GitHUb repository for the project](https://github.com/KikiDow/User-centric-project)

 ## Features
-* Navigation Bar: The application contains a navigation bar that allows the user to navigate through the site from any page on the site.
+* **Navigation Bar:** The application contains a navigation bar that allows the user to navigate through the site from any page on the site.
 The developer decided to use 1960s' slang terms to label each page/section of the site.
 A "hover" animation is used# to highlight the selected option.
-* SideBar: The application contains a sidebar that outlines the bands upcoming live performances.
+* **SideBar:** The application contains a sidebar that outlines the bands upcoming live performances.
-* Footer: The application contains a footer that provides basic information on the band and provides links to the bands fictitious facebook, twitter and instagram accounts using fontawesome icons.
+* **Footer:** The application contains a footer that provides basic information on the band and provides links to the bands fictitious facebook, twitter and instagram accounts using fontawesome icons.
-* The index.html file/page contains photographs of the band, which upon clicked, open a separate browser tab to show a larger version of the same image.
+* The index.html file/page contains **photographs of the band**, which upon clicked, open a separate browser tab to show a larger version of the same image.
-* The sounds.html file/page contains embedded mp3 music files so that the user can listen to a a selection of the bands songs.
+* The sounds.html file/page contains **embedded mp3 music files** so that the user can listen to a a selection of the bands songs.
-* The flicks.html file/page contains one embedded mp4 video file so that the user can see the band perform.
+* The flicks.html file/page contains one **embedded mp4 video file** so that the user can see the band perform.
-* The contact.html file/page contains a contact form that would allow the user to send messages or or requests to the band.
+* The contact.html file/page contains a **contact form** that would allow the user to send messages or or requests to the band.

 ## Technologies Used: